jmasonlee/jmasonlee.github.io/_posts/2022-09-25-Debugging_with_SimpleLogger.markdown

 The code that sends the dates is buried deep in the application, in a place that is impossible to test without significant refactoring.
 I needed to fix the issue quickly, but I also didn't have an easy way to verify the change I was about to make would result in the _right_ date being sent.

-We were under a time crunch, so I was about to make the change, deploy, and pray :pray:.
+We were under a time crunch, so I was about to make the change, deploy, and pray.
 Then I remembered I could use `verify_simple_logger`.

 This method lets you write tests against SimpleLogger's output.
 I already had my logs in place, and they were already showing the buggy behaviour.
 I wrote a test: